Dear MendMeShop,

 Treatments for Hip Bursitis

 Relieving the symptoms of bursitis initially focuses on keeping the pressure off the bursa.
 Surgery may be required if your bursa irritation is a result of a bone formation problem, such as a bone spur.
-If your bursitis is caused by an infection (septic bursitis), the doctor will probably drain the bursa sac with a needle and perscribe antibiotics to treat the infection.
-For non-infectious bursitis, the preliminary treatment starts with non-operative options such as ultrasound thereapy and cold therapy.
+If your bursitis is caused by an infection (septic bursitis), the doctor will probably drain the bursa sac with a needle and prescribe antibiotics to treat the infection.
+For non-infectious bursitis, the preliminary treatment starts with non-operative options such as cold compression via use of a Cold Compress or Ice Pack.

 The most important factor in healing bursitis is resting your hip.
 This can be difficult when you have to carry on with daily activities, but resting whenever you can is recommended.
 During your recovery you will probably have to modify or avoid the activities that stress your bursa until your pain and inflammation settle.